 When you finish filing with FAFSA to determine how much federal aid you qualify for, the Department of Education will assign you a loan servicer.
 A student loan servicer, such as FedLoan Servicing, can help you manage your account and repay your loans once you’ve graduated or stopped attending college.
 After this point, your loan provider will bill you and collect your payments.

 Student loan servicers also provide assistance with other situations as well, such as creating repayment plans, which will be discussed later, and can provide help on consolidating multiple loans and deferring loans.
+In addition, Mint offers a loan repayment calculator that provides a better understanding of how long a loan takes to pay off.

 How Do I Determine My Loan Servicer?